atwang16/atwang16.github.io/content/post/20240119/index.md

 <img src = "field_topdown.png">
 </p>
 <p align = "center">
-Field setup for 2023-2024 FTC game.
+Field setup for 2023-2024 FTC game.<br>Image credit: FIRST

-Image credit: FIRST
 </p>

 In 8th grade, much to the credit of my dad, I started competing in [FIRST Tech Challenge (FTC)](https://www.firstinspires.org/robotics/ftc) as a home team with my older brother and a church friend.
 Even as one of the scrappiest teams around (we ran out of screws at our first tournament and made the coolest but jankiest two-stage scissor lift to grace the NorCal FTC scene), it is one of the seasons I look back at most fondly.
 My dad and I reminisce often about, when we left the regional championship that year, how excited I was to start the next season, despite our robot completely falling apart during the competition.
 Because of FTC, I found my passion in engineering, specifically computer science, and it is through FTC that I built a lot of my initial hands-on technical and interpersonal skills.
 Perhaps one day I will make a follow-up post on some of the things I learned?
 I have so many stories from those 5 years that I never get the chance to share these days except with the robot nerds I meet at tournaments a couple times a year, so this could be a fun outlet for those.